arwinneil/DevOpsAWS/README.txt

 and more experimental designs/layouts.
 Anyway, hope you dig it, and thanks for the continued support despite the lack of updates :)

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)

 AJ
 aj@lkn.io | @ajlkn